Annapurna Base Camp Short Trek - 7 Days

 Our expert guides are standing by, ready to introduce you to the astonishing sights of the Annapurnas.
 When you first step foot onto the trail that will ultimately lead you to the legendary Annapurna Sanctuary, you’ll have the support of our entire team.
 So, if you’re ready to begin planning your excursion to Annapurna Base Camp, don’t wait—reach out to us today at +977 9851175531 via WhatsApp or online.

-7-Day Annapurna Base Camp Voyage Best Time/ Season
+7-Day Annapurna Base Camp Voyage: Best Time/Season

 The summer monsoon largely dictates trekking seasons in Nepal, and our short Annapurna Base Camp Trek is no exception.
 The monsoon typically lasts from June to August, and most visitors consequently choose to hike during the spring months of February to May or the autumn months of September to November.